johnsonandjohnson/Bodiless-JS/packages/bodiless-tokens/README.md

 const StandardRedCard = asStandardCard(RedCard);
 ```

-And, also as with FClasses, the HOC's can be composed:
+And, also as with FClasses, the HOCs can be composed:

 ``` js
 const StandardPinkAndGreenCard = flowRight(